imitelis/Full_Stack_Open_Exercises/part1/README.md

 }
 ```

-**NB:** at this point you <em>can assume that there are always three items</em>, so there is no need to go through the arrays using loops.
+**NB:** At this point you <em>can assume that there are always three items</em>, so there is no need to go through the arrays using loops.
 We will come back to the topic of rendering components based on items in arrays with a more thorough exploration in the [next part of the course](https://fullstackopen.com/en/part2).

 However, do not pass different objects as separate props from the <em>App</em> component to the components <em>Content</em> and <em>Total</em>.
 Instead, pass them directly as an array: